 Top 25 metro areas with the greatest number of call center workers

 The battle to attract experienced call center workers continues to be important for both outsourcers and captive in-house call centers in the U.S. The desire for quality over cost savings is a uniquely new phenomenon in the call center site selection industry that clearly has its risk.
 To help identify some of these geographies, we have scoured our proprietary database and identified the below 25 metro areas with the highest number of traceable call center employees.
-It is important to note that I removed some of the mega metro areas such as New York City, Los Angeles, Chicago and other metro areas were reliable call center employment data does not exist.
+It is important to note that I removed some of the mega metro areas such as New York City, Los Angeles, Chicago, and other metro areas where reliable call center employment data does not exist.
 The end result is the following list of metro areas that have successfully attracted numerous call center operations over the last 20+ years

 Top 25 Metro Areas with Greatest Number of Call Center Workers